C++ Inheritance

 Class Definition

-In C++, the process of defining a child class and parent class involves inheritance, which allows the child class to inherit the members of the parent class.
+In C++, inheritance allows a child class to inherit the members of a parent class.
 There are three types of inheritance: public, protected, and private.

 class Parent {